-Introduction to the lawful gathering and evaluation of information concerning criminal acts, with attention to the fundamentals of investigation, the organization and management of the investigation process including evidence processing, interrogation, and expert testimony accounts.
+This course provides an introduction to the lawful gathering and evaluation of information concerning criminal acts, with attention to the fundamentals of investigation, the organization and management of the investigation process including evidence processing, interrogation, and expert testimony accounts.
+Fall, even-numbered years.